rsnapshot/rsnapshot/docs/HOWTOs/rsnapshot-HOWTO.en.md

 ### 1.2.
 Copyright and License

 This document, rsnapshot HOWTO, is copyrighted (c) 2005 by Nathan Rosenquist, with some portions (c) 2006 David Cantrell.
-You can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
-A copy of the license is available at [http://www.gnu.org/copyleft/gpl.html](http://www.gnu.org/copyleft/gpl.html).
+You can **redistribute** it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
+A copy of the license is available at [gnu.org/copyleft/gpl.html](https://www.gnu.org/copyleft/gpl.html).

 ### 1.3.
 Disclaimer